Linux Debian How-to Upgrade from Testing to Unstable

 sudo apt-get -u dist-upgrade -

-How-to Install Latest Thunderbird on Debian Linux:
+4. How to Install the Latest Thunderbird on Debian Linux.